Damiana

 • Those with respiratory issues when considering smoking blends

-Start with small amounts to see how your body responds.
+Start with small amounts to gauge your body’s response.
 Stop immediately if concerning symptoms develop.
-Talk to your healthcare provider before trying damiana, especially if you have health conditions or take medications.
+When in doubt, talk to your healthcare provider before trying damiana—especially if you have existing health conditions or take medications.

 Legal Status

 Damiana is fully legal across the United States at the federal level.
-The DEA does not classify this herb as a controlled substance.
-You can purchase, possess, and consume damiana in all 50 states without any restrictions.1
+The DEA does not classify this herb as a controlled substance, meaning you can purchase, possess, and consume it in all 50 states without restrictions.1

 No individual states have imposed additional limitations on damiana access.
-This means you have plenty of convenient purchasing options:
+This gives you plenty of convenient purchasing options:

 • Online herbal retailers